 Prior to joining “The President’s Own,” Master Sgt.
 Plunk performed with the Opera Theatre of Pittsburgh and as guest principal flute with the Orquestra Sinfônica do Estado de São Paulo (São Paulo State Symphony Orchestra) in São Paulo, Brazil.

 Master Gunnery Sergeant Betsy Hill

 Flutist Master Gunnery Sergeant Betsy Hill joined “The President’s Own” United States Marine Band in August 1992.
-She was named principal flute, section leader, and section commander in 2009 and co-principal flute in 2001 and 2015.
+She was named section leader and section commander in 2009, co-principal flute in 2001, and served as principal flute from 2009 to 2020.
 Master Gunnery Sgt.
 Hill began her musical instruction at age 11.
 After graduating from Jefferson High School in Shenandoah Junction, W.V., in 1983, she earned a bachelor’s degree in music from the University of Maryland-Baltimore County where she studied with Gail Cameron Schuring.
 She earned a master’s degree in music at Florida State University in Tallahassee where she studied with Charles Delaney.

 Prior to joining “The President’s Own,” Master Gunnery Sgt.
 Hill was a member of the Mexico City Philharmonic.
 She was also an instructor at Frederick Community College in Maryland.

 Master Gunnery Sgt.
 Hill has been featured as a tour soloist in 1995, 1998, 2002, 2004, 2006, 2008 and 2012.

 Watch Master Gunnery Sgt.
 Hill's interview about the 2013 Inauguration.